 ‘The Prepared Environment’ is a key concept in Montessori pedagogy and forms the foundation of meeting the child’s psychological needs.

-Just as Dr. Montessori’s very first class was named ‘Casa dei bambini’ or ‘House of the children’, all of our classrooms are named ‘Casa dei…’, as they are more reminiscent of a house or second home than a traditional classroom.
+Just as Dr. Montessori’s very first class was named ‘Casa dei bambini’ or ‘House of the children’, all of our classrooms are named ‘Casa …’, as they are more reminiscent of a house or second home than a traditional classroom.
 Every room has a kitchen, a quiet reading area, and opportunity to work alone, in groups, at tables or on the floor.

 Our classrooms are spaces for self-directed learning as much as they are vibrant communities, where children have a breadth of opportunities to develop and hone social and soft skills.